-A tutor will guide your approach to solutions of the problems.
+You are required to bring an honest attempt of the first question of each tutorial to the session.
 Your participation in tutorials is essential - you learn physics by solving problems - and is important preparation for the test and exam.
 You will receive credit for participation.
 Your mark will be the best 8 tutorials.